 Andrea S. Kuldanek, MD

-Dr. Kuldanek is the medical director of the Pediatric Program and past chief of staff of Mary Free Bed Rehabilitation Hospital.
+Dr. Kuldanek is the medical director of Mary Free Bed Kids and chief of staff of Mary Free Bed Rehabilitation Hospital.
 She is double board-certified in pediatrics and physical medicine and rehabilitation.
 A graduate of Wayne State University Medical School, Dr. Kuldanek has been a part of the Mary Free Bed staff since 1982.
 She has worked with the pediatric teams at Mary Free Bed Rehabilitation Hospital and the Helen DeVos Children’s Hospital for more than 32 years in the habilitation and rehabilitation of children and adolescents with birth related and acquired disabilities of all types.

 Pediatric Nursing Staff

 Our pediatric nursing team is made up of enthusiastic professionals who specialize in the care of children.
 The registered nurses and nurse technicians work together around the clock to meet the child’s individual needs.
 The nursing staff are patient and family advocates who assist in providing communication with the entire interdisciplinary care team.
 Our nursing team is devoted to providing high-quality care to every patient we serve.

 Pediatric Occupational Therapists